-- H. Budget Initiatives Budget adjustments for each program are grouped into three categories, including budget initiatives (additions, reductions, or shifts). - I. Program Summary Information on the programs that are managed by each agency and include the following details: - 1.
+- I. Program Summary Information on the programs that are managed by each agency and include the following details: - 1.
 Program Description Description of the activities the program performs or services that will be delivered. - 2.
 Key Measures Shows important performance measures that demonstrate the productivity and effectiveness of the program.
 Measures are generally outcome measures, which are specific objectives to be accomplished by the program. - 3.
-Program Activities with Expenditure Dollars List of activities that roll up into the program including the expenditure dollars, expressed in thousands, for FY17 actual, FY18 actual, FY19 actual, FY20 adopted, and FY21 proposed. - 4.
+Program Activities with Expenditure Dollars List of activities that roll up into the program including the expenditure dollars, expressed in thousands, for FY17 actual, FY18 actual, FY19 actual, FY20 adopted, and FY21 adopted. - 4.
 Workload Measures Performance measures, specifically workload measures, which demonstrate an aspect of work performed within the activity.